How to apply to Arc Nursery for a childcare place.

 Government Funded Places

-We offer 6 spaces to 3–5-year-olds, 2 spaces to 2-year-olds and 2 spaces to 9 months old, this is offered across 5 sessions (9 am-12 pm, or 1 pm-4 pm) this includes a mid-morning or mid-afternoon snack.
+For our 15-hour spaces we offer 6 spaces to 3–5-year-olds, 2 spaces to 2-year-olds and 2 spaces to 9 months old, this is offered across 5 sessions (9 am-12 pm, or 1 pm-4 pm) this includes a mid-morning or mid-afternoon snack.
+We offer the 30-hour spaces from 9am to 3pm Monday to Friday term time only.
 These spaces are subject to availability and will be allocated on a first come basis.

 Download our nursery application form to get started.